Last Updated on June 26, 2023 by lindseymahoney

 1 | Clean the Fireplace with Wire Brush

-Make sure you wear protective glasses and a mask while brushing off the loose dirt and moss.
+Make sure you wear protective glasses and a mask while cleaning the fireplace stones.
+Use a scrub brush on the entire fireplace to remove loose dirt and moss.

 I used a wire brush to remove most of the moss and vacuumed up the debris.